katedaynee/NFT-web3-marketing/README.md

 # Challenges Onboarding Retail to Web3 through NFTs

-Quick look at NFTs in 2024, some real-life applications & 2025 forecast to explore how NFTs are set to evolve, while uncovering the significant challenges in onboarding users to this new digital frontier.
+GM!
+Time flies.
+Let me walk you to a quick look at NFTs in 2024, some real-life applications & 2025 forecast to explore how NFTs are set to evolve, while uncovering the significant challenges in onboarding users to this new digital frontier.

 ## 2024: A Breakthrough Year for NFTs